-A team of students from Xi’an Jiaotong-Liverpool University won second prize in an innovative talent training camp with their idea for a shopping app.
+A team of students from Xi’an Jiaotong-Liverpool University won Excellence Award in an innovative talent training camp with their idea for a shopping app.

 The team, named Dreamer, won the prize at the second Dentsu Innovative Talent Training Camp held in Suzhou’s Dushu Lake Science and Education Innovation District.